Kyle Isbel Player Props: Royals vs. Yankees

-The Kansas City Royals, including Kyle Isbel and his .455 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Clarke Schmidt and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+The Kansas City Royals, including Kyle Isbel and his .471 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Tigers.
+In his last appearance, he had two hits (going 2-for-4 with a double) against the Yankees.

 Kyle Isbel Game Info & Props vs. the Yankees